oliverpitsch/apple-product-icons/README.md

 ## Versions
+__March 2015__ - March Event 2016

+The new year at Apple kicks off with the brand new iPhone SE and new stylish nylon bands for the apple watch.
+(The new iPad Pro 9,7" is the same icon as the iPad, so new icon here)

 __September 2015__ - September Event 2015

 Addition of the new iPhone 6s Rose Gold model, the new Apple TV and a bunch of new Apple Watches, including the gorgeous HERMES Models.